 During this course, interactions between students and/or faculty should take place in Canvas, Harding's learning management system (frequently called an LMS).
 If you need to email me about the course, please use Canvas' email.
 My goal is to reply to your communication within one (1) business day.
 If it is a holiday or a weekend, please keep in mind that a business day may mean more than one (1) day.
-If you need to reach me sooner, I would recommend a phone call.
+If you need to reach me sooner, I recommend a phone call.

 During this course, online office hours can also be arranged at your request.
-We can schedule a call or we can use technology like Google Hangout or Zoom.
+We can schedule a call or we can use technology like Google Hangout, Slack, or Zoom.
 These tools are especially helpful when it comes to discussing class concepts and theories, as we can share screens, use white boards to draw equations, etc.

-If you need to contact me about another issue (e.g., sickness, an unforeseen hospitalization, a situation beyond your control, prayers, etc.) you may contact me outside of Canvas via my personal email at jstewart@harding.edu.
+If you need to contact me about another issue (e.g., sickness, an unforeseen hospitalization, a situation beyond your control, prayers, etc.) you may contact me outside of Canvas via my personal email at jhendricks1@harding.edu or phone.
+If the matter is urgent (e.g., a missed assignment, unable to meet an assignment deadline), a phone call would be best.
+If you send me an email, please include "IS 6540" in the subject line of your email message.